Wednesday, August 8, 2018

 one God, for ever and ever.
 Amen.

 • The dynamic of the account.
-While Jesus carries out his activity in Galilee and is on the way toward Tyre and Sidon, a woman came up to him and began to bother him with a petition for help for her sick daughter.
-The woman addresses Jesus using the title “Son of David”; a title which sounds strange pronounced by a pagan and that could be justified because of the extreme situation in which the woman lives.
-It could be thought that this woman already believes in some way, in the person of Jesus as final Saviour, but this is excluded because it is only in v.
-28 that her act of faith is recognized, precisely by Jesus.
+While Jesus carries out His activity in Galilee and is on the way toward Tyre and Sidon, a woman comes up to Him and begins to bother Him with a petition for help for her sick daughter.
+The woman addresses Jesus using the title “Son of David,” a title which sounds strange pronounced by a pagan and that could be justified because of the extreme situation in which the woman finds herself.
+It could be thought that this woman already believes in some way, in the person of Jesus as final Savior, but this is excluded because it is only in v.
+28 that her act of faith is recognized precisely by Jesus.
 In the dialogue with the woman Jesus seems to show that distance and diffidence which reigned between the people of Israel and the pagans.
-On one side Jesus confirms to the woman the priority for Israel to have access to salvation, and before the insistent prayer of her interlocutor Jesus seems to withdraw, to be at a distance; an incomprehensible attitude for the reader, but in the intention of Jesus it expresses an act of pedagogical value.
+On one side Jesus confirms to the woman the priority for Israel to have access to salvation, and before the insistent prayer of His interlocutor Jesus seems to withdraw, to be at a distance; an incomprehensible attitude for the reader, but in the intention of Jesus it expresses an act of pedagogical value.
 To the first invocation “Have pity on me, Lord, Son of David” (v.
 22) Jesus does not respond.
-To the second intervention this time on the part of the disciples who invite him to listen to the prayer of the woman, he only expresses rejection that stresses that secular distance between the chosen people and the pagan people (vv.
-23b-24) But at the insistence of the prayer of the woman who bows before Jesus, a harsh and mysterious response follows: “It is not fair to take the children’s food and throw it to little dogs” (v.
+To the second intervention, this time on the part of the disciples, who invite Him to listen to the woman’s prayer, He only expresses rejection that stresses that secular distance between the chosen people and the pagan people (vv.
+23b-24).
+But at the insistence of the prayer of the woman who bows before Jesus, a harsh and mysterious response follows: “It is not fair to take the children’s food and throw it to little dogs” (v.
 26).
-The woman goes beyond the harsh response of the words of Jesus and gets a small sign of hope: the woman recognizes that the plan of God being carried out by Jesus initially concerns the chosen people and Jesus asks the woman to recognize that priority; the woman takes advantage of that priority to present a strong reason to obtain the miracle: “Ah yes, Lord, but even little dogs eat the scraps that fall from their masters’ table” (v.
+The woman goes beyond the harsh response of Jesus’ words and gets a small sign of hope: the woman recognizes that God’s plan being carried out by Jesus initially concerns the chosen people, and Jesus asks the woman to recognize that priority; the woman takes advantage of that priority to present a strong reason to obtain the miracle: “Ah yes, Lord, but even little dogs eat the scraps that fall from their masters’ table” (v.
 27).
 The woman has exceeded the test of faith: “Woman, you have great faith” (v.
-28); in fact, to the humble insistence of her faith corresponds a gesture of salvation.
+28); in fact, to the humble insistence of her faith corresponds a salvific gesture.

 4) Personal questions

-• The disturbing word of God invites you to break open your closeness and all your small plans.
-Are you capable to accept all the brothers and sisters who come to you?
+• The disturbing word of God invites you to break open your smugness and all of your small plans.
+Are you capable of accepting all the brothers and sisters who come to you?

-• Are you aware of your poverty to be capable like the Canaanite woman to entrust yourself to the word of salvation of Jesus.
+• Are you aware of your poverty to be able, like the Canaanite woman, to entrust yourself to Jesus’ word of salvation?